daniel-rusu/pods4k/immutable-arrays/README.md

 * **Memory Efficiency**
     * Up to 32 times less memory than lists!
 * **Performance**
-    * Up to 12 times faster than lists!
+    * Between 2 to 8 times faster than lists for many common operations and some operations are even faster!
 * **Type Safety**
     * Prevents mutation attempts at compile time.